fouadh/gocan/README.md

 # Introduction

-Project heavily inspired from the book [Your Code as a Crime Scene]() from Adam Tornhill.
+Pet project heavily inspired from the book [Your Code as a Crime Scene]() from Adam Tornhill.

 This cli tool will allow you to build some of the charts described in that book in order to start conversations regarding the design or organisation of some application.